Hounfor/The-Big-Deal-Add-On/README.md

 Taliesin – detection of one of the critical bugs in pre-release builds.

-Morgen – translation of the second episode.
+Morgen – translation of the second episode of TBD.

 Berghild – proofreading the second and third episodes, as well as participating in the testing of the second.